v4iv/nebula/src/pages/about/index.md

 ---
 layout: ../../layouts/AboutLayout.astro
 title: About This Blog
-description: A brew of awesomeness with a pinch of magic...
+subtitle: A brew of awesomeness with a pinch of magic...
-cover: /src/assets/media/vaibhav.jpeg
+description: The Leaky Cauldron Blog is the personal blog of Vaibhav Sharma.
+Topics include coding, movies, music, books, dinosaurs or anything under the sun and beyond.
 author: The Leaky Cauldron Blog
+cover: /src/assets/media/about.jpeg
 ---

 **The Leaky Cauldron Blog** is the personal blog of **Vaibhav Sharma**.